The Turks and Caicos Islands are a tropical British Overseas Territory located in the Caribbean.

 Turks and Caicos exports lobster, fresh and dried conch and conch shells.

-Do you know any fun or interesting facts about Turks and Caicos Islands that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Turks and Caicos Islands?
+Share them in the comments below!